-One of our favorites is a fun, stylish strip skirt with simple, A-line design.
+One of our favorites is a fun, stylish strip skirt with a simple A-line design.
 This skirt offers a nice, easy drafting and sewing experience that can still be spiced up with colorful fabric choices.
-Keep it all one pattern or color for a more traditional look or go for quirky and fun by alternating the fabrics in each panel.
+Keep it all one pattern or color for a more traditional look, or go for quirky and fun by alternating the fabrics in each panel.
 Your skirt can even be customized with easy pockets.

 Get the pattern here: Sew a Sassy Strip Skirt with Drawstring Waist